selimhoepler/bachelorabeit-one/README.md

-## Program explanation
+# Program explanation

-# Data input
+## Data input

 * put your .csv with the main data into the 'data-input' and your metadata .csv into the 'metadata-input' and press submit
 * wait for the success message
 * if everything works, the bottom sections should now be accessible

-# Creating models
+## Creating models

 * select a setting for t-SNE or UMAP and create the model
 * for more information about the parameters click the infobox
-* this is the model whic will run on your data and provide the visualization
+* this is the model which will run on your data and provide the visualization

-# Signal selection
+## Signal selection

 * You can chose between provided signals to be included in the data the model will be run on
-* On the left box, select to include the signal and on the right side the boxes are for the sagittal, frontal and transversal signal
+* On the left box, select to include the signal and on the right side the boxes are for the sagittal, frontal and transversal signals
 * send signals and wait for the success message

-# Model Execution
+## Model Execution

 * Here you can run the model on the filtered data
 * choose the affected legs, which will decide which patients are included in the clustering